 Social Security Disability Attorneys:

-Riverside, San Bernardino, and Orange County
+Riverside, North San Diego, and Orange Counties

 Cardiomyopathy is a medical condition in which the normal heart muscle is unable to adequately pump blood, because it thickens, stiffens, thins out, or becomes flabby.
 In addition to being impaired in its contractile function, cardiomyopathy may also cause cardiac arrhythmias (irregular heartbeat), congestive heart failure (backup of blood into the lungs), and end-stage heart failure that may require heart transplantation.